Customers flying in Alaska with a Spider onboard can now have SOS messages automatically sent to the Alaska FSS through their eSRS programme.

 The program allows Flight Service to directly receive an alert via the Spider from an aircraft in distress.

-Flight Service does not actively track the flights — but once an alert is generated, it’s able to receive the flight information, the position of the aircraft, and any other information about what the aircraft was doing before it entered distress.
+Flight Service does not actively track the flights, but once an alert is generated, it’s able to receive the flight information, the position of the aircraft, and any other information about what the aircraft was doing before it entered distress.

-Customers flying in Alaska with a Spider can now have SOS messages automatically sent to the Alaska FSS through their eSRS programme.
+- Customers flying in Alaska with a Spider can now have SOS messages automatically sent to the Alaska FSS through their eSRS programme.

-Please see here for more information about participating in the eSRS programme.
+- Please see here for more information about participating in the eSRS programme.

-To activate your the FAA Alaska Flight Services feed, please follow the instructions in this article: How To Set Up Automated Flight Following (AFF / API).
+To activate your the FAA Alaska Flight Services feed, please follow the instructions in this article:

 2. Select: United States - FAA Alaska Flight Services.